 - Personal possessions, such as clothing, furniture, books, cars, boats, computer equipment and software, television and stereo equipment, music collections, jewelry, coin, stamp, art, and wine collections.

 The form is filled out with information based on the prior year’s tax return.
-Since the FAFSA relies on the prior year’s tax return it if best if you complete the prior tax year’s return before filling out the application.
+Since the FAFSA relies on the prior year’s tax return, it is best that you complete the prior tax year’s return before filling out the application.
 The process of filling out the form can be tricky and requires attention to detail in order to ensure the student receives the most financial aid possible.
-Annually the FAFSA provides financial aid to nearly 13 million students who qualify for more than $120 billion in federal grants, work-study funds, and loans.

-It is important to note that the FAFSA must be submitted between January 1 and June 30 for the upcoming year otherwise no financial aid will be considered.
-Although the time frame is a range of six months, each state widely varies their deadlines.
-Some states base their deadline on postmark date, some are based on the date received and some are based on the date processed.
+The FAFSA must be submitted between January 1 and June 30 for the upcoming year, otherwise no financial aid will be considered.
+Although the time frame is a range of six months, each state widely varies their deadline basis: some base on postmark date, some on the date received and others on date processed.
 It is key to know this information before submitting your FAFSA.

 Net Price Calculators